 TIRYNS

-Twenty kilometres to the south, yet another incredible centre of the Mycenaean civilization deserves your attention.
-Albeit inferior to Mycenae in both prestige and prevalence, visually the site is not less impressive.
-Though nowadays reduced to her magnificent outer walls, one can only imagine Tiryns at the peak of her power, when 10.000 people dwelled in the presence of her impenetrable defences, thereby creating one of the most important Bronze Age settlements in Europe.
+Only twenty kilometres to the south, lie the ruins of a second incredible urban centre of the Mycenaean civilization.
+Although inferior to Mycenea in both prestige and prevalence, visually Tiryns is as impressive.
+Nowadays reduced to her magnificent outer walls, one can only imagine the city at the peak of her power, when 10.000 people dwelled in the presence of her impenetrable defences, creating one of the most important Bronze Age settlements in Europe.

 HOW TO GET THERE